Non-insulin drugs for treating type 2 diabetes

 - muscle soreness

-If a person is experiencing severe side effects, they may need to stop taking metformin temporarily.
+If a person experiences severe side effects, they may need to stop taking metformin temporarily.

 Sodium-glucose cotransporter-2 (SGLT2) inhibitors